Area 51 (1995 video game): Development

-Ports
+Release

-In 1996, the game was ported to the PlayStation, Saturn, and PC.
-Because Atari Games had been purchased by WMS Industries in the interim, these versions were published by WMS's Midway Games subsidiary.
-It was re-released on the PlayStation in 2001 by Midway as part of their Midway Classics range.
-Tiger Electronics later released a handheld version of the game with an LCD screen and small light gun.
+The arcade game was released in 1995 under the Atari Games label by Time Warner Interactive, a short-lived merger between Time Warner Interactive Group, Atari Games, and the latter's subsidiary Tengen.
+Atari Games was purchased by WMS Industries the following year; as a result, ports for PlayStation, Sega Saturn, and Windows were released in 1996 by WMS's Midway Home Entertainment subsidiary.
+The PlayStation version was re-released in 2001 by Midway as part of their Midway Classics range.
+Tiger Electronics later released a handheld version of the game with an LCD screen and a small light gun.

 The PlayStation version supports fullscreen play, while the Saturn version has a border covering about 15% of the screen.
 The Saturn version supports all of the console's light guns.
 The PlayStation version supports the Konami Justifier, but not the Namco GunCon.

 Despite the arcade version running on a modified Atari Jaguar, it was never ported on to the system itself.
-According to Atari Games, by the time of Area 51's release the company no longer saw the Jaguar as a viable platform.
+According to Atari Games, by the time of Area 51's release, the company no longer saw the Jaguar as a viable platform.